Ndutaw/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display lines containing the pattern root and 3 lines after them in the file etc passwd displays all the lines in the file etc/passwd that do not contain the pattern bin display all lines of the file etc/ssh/sshd_config starting with a letter including capital letters
+display lines containing the pattern root and 3 lines after them in the file etc passwd displays all the lines in the file etc/passwd that do not contain the pattern bin display all lines of the file etc/ssh/sshd_config starting with a letter including capital letters replace all characters A and c from input Z and e respectively